-After all, a cryptocurrency exchange is where the magic of turning cash into cryptocurrency happens.
-Yet at the same time, exchanges serve multiple purposes, and depending on the person, an exchange might be needed for very different reasons.
+A cryptocurrency exchange is where cash is exchanged for cryptocurrency.
+Yet at the same time, a cryptocurrency exchange serve multiple purposes, and depending on the person, an exchange might be needed for very different reasons.
 The right exchange for me might not be the right exchange for you.

 When you begin to shortlist exchanges in your search for the perfect suitor, it’s of the utmost importance to consider your unique set of needs and preferences.
 You can think of it like searching for a life partner.
 OK, maybe that’s a little bit too far, but nonetheless, choosing the right exchange will make your cryptocurrency life a lot easier and happier.

 Exchanges have many similarities, but it is their subtle nuances that set them apart and give you different options.
 Choosing the right exchange is about paying attention to these differences and selecting the best match with your goals and background.

 As you can see, there are many different scenarios when investing in cryptocurrency, and these are only scratching the surface.
 In an attempt to cover as many bases as possible, I’ll outline a few of the most distinct differences and unique features among exchanges below.
 Following the comparisons will be some exchange examples.
 I don’t endorse any of these exchanges, but I’m providing them to give you an idea of what’s out there.

 As always, do your own research and choose what makes sense.
 When you’re reading the exchange trait descriptions, make a note of what is most attractive to you.
 It’s probably a bit different from what I’m looking for, but that’s what sets us off on unique cryptocurrency investing journeys.